-Have you ever been confused about the difference between a credit and debit card?
+Have you ever been confused about the difference between a credit and a debit card?
 It’s easy to see why.
 Debit cards and credit cards are accepted at many of the same places.
-They also both offer convenience and eliminate the need to carry cash.
+They both offer convenience and eliminate the need to carry cash.
 They even look similar.

 What Is a Debit Card?

 Debit cards offer the convenience of a credit card but work differently.
 Debit cards draw money directly from your checking account when you make the purchase.
 They do this by placing a hold on the amount of the purchase.
 Then the merchant sends in the transaction to their bank, and it is transferred to the merchant's account.
 It can take a few days for this to happen, and the hold may drop off before the transaction goes through.

 It’s important to keep a running balance of your checking account to make sure you do not accidentally overdraw your account.